MorriganH/quik-a-nik/README.md

 # Instructions

 - `npm install` in both frontend and backend
-- create .env and copy .env.example into it.
+- in server, create .env and copy .env.example into it.
 Ensure `DB_USER` and `DB_PASS` are accurate for your system
+- in frontend, create .env and copy .env.example into it.
+Replace `key` with your Google Maps API key

 ## Frontend